hughdunne/sudoku/README.md

     Puzzle solved!

+## Testing

+Quick test:

+    pytest -m "not slow" test_sudoku.py

+This runs all tests except `test_bruteforce_slow` (see below).

+Complete test (may take several minutes):

+    pytest test_sudoku.py

+This runs all tests including `test_bruteforce_slow`, which tests the brute force solver on a puzzle which was designed to defeat backtracking algorithms.
+See this page on [Wikipedia](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Backtracking)

 ## Developer Notes

-The board is represented by the `grid` attribute, which is a 9-element list (one for each row: 0 -> Row A, 1 -> Row B etc.) of 9-element lists (one for each cell in the row).
+The board is represented by the `grid` attribute of a Sudoku object.
+This is a 9-element list (one for each row: 0 -> Row A, 1 -> Row B etc.) of 9-element lists (one for each cell in the row).
 A cell value is either an  integer if the cell has been solved, or a set of integers representing the possible candidates for that cell.